-Our outlook for the Company remains tied to oil and gas commodity prices, global oil and gas drilling and completions activity and oil and gas spending.
+Our outlook for the Company remains tied to oil and gas commodity prices, global oil and gas drilling and completions activity and oil and gas spending, and global oil demand.
 Oil prices and oil storage levels are primary catalysts determining customer activity.

-During the first quarter, the macro environment changed rapidly.
+During the first half of the year, the macro environment changed rapidly.
 The rising global oil supply and sudden demand shock from COVID-19 drove significant declines in oil prices.
 As of the date of this filing, significant uncertainty exists concerning the magnitude of the impact and duration of the COVID-19 pandemic and its impact on global oil and gas demand.
 The future outlook for oil and gas demand and supply appears equally uncertain, and is expected to largely be driven by the pace of economic recovery from the COVID-19 pandemic and supply response that materializes.

-We had zero debt at March 31, 2020 and will continue to optimize our operations, advance our strategic goals and manage the Company based on market conditions.
-To navigate this challenging environment, we have taken decisive actions to cut costs, accelerate structural changes and deploy technology to optimize processes.
+We had zero debt at June 30, 2020 and will continue to optimize our operations, advance our strategic goals and manage the Company based on market conditions.
+To navigate this challenging environment, we have taken decisive actions to cut costs, accelerate structural changes and deploy various technologies to optimize processes.
 We have prioritized cost transformation and warehousing, selling and administrative expense reductions as a key response to declining activity.
-We will continue to optimize our operations, scaling to the market activity as appropriate to position DNOW for the challenges ahead.
+We will continue to optimize our operations and adapt to market activity as appropriate to position DNOW for the challenges ahead.
+As market conditions evolve, our response may result in various charges in future periods.